Jakkal/Pluto/README.md

 # Pluto - Our take on SpotMicro Ai
 We have named our SpotMicro: Pluto.
+Our brain is a Raspberry Pi, and we've used the standard installation from Spotmicro AI as a base.

 Right now we have some basic motion tests in this repo.
 More information will be added as we continue our journey to a